xpgram/advance-wars/src/00 - Todo List.md

     - [ ] Normal: All
     - [ ] Shop: Details (forced open), Terrain; or by convenience, All - hud
     - [ ] Hidden: None
-- [ ] Aircraft have a different explosion animation. ...
-Wtf.
-I specifically asked!
 - [ ] DisplayInfo.ts → Typefaces.ts or something, jfc

 - [ ] Travel Car checks after each completed tile move if its current position is hidden, adjusts visibility accordingly.